mshima/local-blueprints/README.md

 ### Warning

-Designed to run using unreleased jhipster v8.
+Designed to run using jhipster v8.

 ### Usage

-Got to your project folder, add the repository as a sub-module at the local blueprint folder:
+Go to your project folder, add the repository as a sub-module at the local blueprint folder:

 ```sh
 git submodule add https://github.com/mshima/local-blueprints.git .blueprint